thomas-um-grant/ms-project/report/final-report/outline.md

 - Enables up-to-date and domain-specific knowledge access
 - Supports multi-hop, complex, and multimodal queries
 - Can use text, images, graphs, or hybrid retrieval
+- Reranking strategies

+#### Challenges

 ### Research project purpose

-#### Introducing a new benchmark generation framework for domain specific knowledge (Consulting)

-- Address lack of robust, real-world, and multimodal evaluation datasets
-- Propose new methods for dataset creation and benchmarking on specific domain

-#### Introducing a new RAG framework from combined best practices
+#### Introducing a new enhancement approach to retrieval combining multiple retrievers

 - Introduce latest RAG approaches (Multimodal and Graph)
 - Combine best practices from traditional, graph-based, and multimodal RAG
 - Modular pipeline for easy experimentation and benchmarking

+#### Introducing a new benchmark generation for domain specific knowledge (Consulting)

+- Address lack of robust, real-world, and multimodal evaluation datasets
+- Propose new methods for dataset creation and benchmarking on specific domain

-## Literature review and related work
+## Literature review and related work (Shouldn't be too technical here, detail the only specific work used in the body)

 ### Attention with Transformers